Predator: Killer of Killers

-Predator: Killer of Killers is a 2025 American adult animated science fiction action anthology film directed by Dan Trachtenberg from a screenplay by Micho Robert Rutare, based on a story by Trachtenberg and Rutare.
-It is the sixth installment in the Predator film series.
+Predator: Killer of Killers is a 2025 American adult animated science fiction action film directed by Dan Trachtenberg from a screenplay by Micho Robert Rutare, based on a story by Trachtenberg and Rutare.
+It is the sixth installment in the Predator franchise and its first animated installment.

 By October 2024, Trachtenberg, who previously directed Prey (2022), had made a secret film in the franchise, set to be released prior to Predator: Badlands (2025).
 In April 2025, the film's title and release date were revealed.
 Animation was provided by The Third Floor.

 Predator: Killer of Killers was released on June 6, 2025, in the United States on Hulu and internationally on Disney+.
 The film received positive reviews from critics, with praise for its animation, Trachtenberg's direction, writing, action sequences, musical score, and voice cast.

 Plot

-Go forth among the stars and seek only the strongest prey.
-They shall be your trophy.
-Become the killer of killers.